Country Specific – Norway

 Vertical ReferenceNN2000

-Flight Years2016–
+Flight Years2016–present

 Our elevation model of Norway is based primarily on the DTM1 data made available by Kartverket's nasjonal detaljert høydemodell (NDH) project, and has a grid resolution of 1x1 meter.
 The project started in 2016 and currently covers most of Norway.
 More data is being acquired continuously.
 We strive to keep our model up to date with the latest sources.